avikpal/moz-fanzilla/README.md

 # moz-fanzilla
-An effort to put fans of mozilla on a starry sky and connect them making a free and closely knit but open web
+An effort to put fans of mozilla on a starry sky- connect them thus making a free and closely knit but open web